 Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it entirely giving you a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
-That is likely due to the air drying out your skin and lips, creating itchy, dull spots and cracks.
-Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness often associated with the cold winter months.
+That could be due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
+Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that often comes along with the cold winter months.

 Save on Energy Bills